swarbricklab/snakemake_config/README.md

 ### Standard resources

-Both global and workflow profiles should, where possible, use the "standard resources" recognized by Snakemake, including:
+Both global and workflow profiles should, where possible, use the [standard resources](https://snakemake.readthedocs.io/en/v7.32.3/snakefiles/rules.html#standard-resources) recognized by Snakemake, including:
 - `mem`     = total memory (not memory per CPU).
 Requires suffix such as "MB" or "GB"
 - `disk`    = total local disk space (not per CPU).
 Requires suffix
 - `threads` = equivalent to "cores" as not all CPU cores are multi-threaded